Katie McDermott For Anne Arundel District 6

 - Promote environmental resilience and responsible stewardship

-- Support innovations such as shared services, an Inspector General function and updated ethics policies.
+- Support innovations such as County-City shared services, an independent Inspector General function. updated ethics policies, and restriction on developer contributions to County officials.

 - Support policies that help small businesses grow and remain competitive